-The radio crackled for a second before the familiar sound of My Sharona started playing and Frank let out a grown and a sigh.
+The radio crackled for a second before the familiar sound of My Sharona started playing and Frank let out a groan and a sigh.
 The elevator dinged and a tall elegant man walked into the police station’s special crime unit.
-He wasn’t unfamiliar and most of the detectives knew him by site.
+He wasn’t unfamiliar and most of the detectives knew him by sight.
 He smiled and inclined his head to a few of them as he made his way to Frank, who rose as he approached.

 The man smiled.

 The man rolled his eyes playfully and sat down.

 “Now, now, no need for that sort of thing.
 I’m here on legitimate business.”

 Frank sat down and stopped himself from making a rude comment.
 His father was a patient man, and more so when he was involved, but there was a line and once you passed it, you better hope he’d been a good man in life.